-- Shut down ATevo, and allow internal voltages to dissipate. - Open panel door, and remove safety shield. - Locate the side-mounted Power Board (A2). - Identify the 3-pin shorting block (JP102), marked 'GROUND DETECT' on A2. - Move the 2-pin jumper from the ENABLED to DISABLED position. - Restart ATevo with ground detection disabled.
+- Shut down ATevo, and allow internal voltages to dissipate. - Open panel door, and remove safety shield. - Locate the Power Board (A2) on left side. - Identify the 3-pin shorting block (JP102), marked 'GROUND DETECT' on A2. - Move the 2-pin jumper from the ENABLED to DISABLED position. - · Restart ATevo with ground detection disabled.